TawnyE/truthful-anticheat/README.md

 # TruthfulAC

-> Movement-first.
-Open source.

-TruthfulAC is a Minecraft anti-cheat focused on simulation-based movement detection.
-It's not trying to be the best anti-cheat ever made, it's trying to be a solid, honest one that actually works and that the community can build on together.
+TruthfulAC is a Minecraft anti-cheat built around simulation-based movement detection and a full combat suite.
+It is not trying to be the best anti-cheat ever made.
+It is trying to be a solid, honest one that actually works and that the community can build on together.

-Grim handles movement really well.
-What it doesn't do is combat.
-TruthfulAC fills that gap with GCD analysis, basic aim consistency checks, and a movement suite built around simulation rather than guesswork.
-Nothing overcomplicated.
-Nothing that hands cheaters a free roadmap either.

 This used to be a paid plugin.
-It's not anymore.
-The license key system is gone, the obfuscation is gone, and now it's here for anyone who wants to use it, learn from it, or help make it better.
+It is not anymore.
+The license key is gone, the obfuscation is gone, and the full source is here for anyone who wants to use it, learn from it, or help make it better.

 ---

 ## What it checks

-**Movement / Simulation** - The core of the plugin.
-Simulation-based checks that track how players move and flag what doesn't add up.
+**Movement** — The core of the plugin.
+A full server-side physics engine that validates movement every tick against what vanilla actually allows.
+Covers fly, bhop, speed, elytra abuse, liquid movement, vehicle exploits, NoFall, velocity, and timer manipulation.
 This is where the most work has gone and where most future work will go.

-**Reach & Hitbox** - Standard but solid.
-Does what it says.

-**Combat (basic)** - GCD detection and basic aim consistency.
-Not trying to reinvent the wheel, just catching the obvious stuff that other open source options miss.
+**Combat** — A complete combat detection suite.
+Eleven aim checks covering GCD analysis, jerk detection, entropy, Bayesian classification, target lock, and more.
+Seven KillAura checks.
+Five AutoClicker checks.
+Reach, hitbox, raycast, crystal aura, and anchor aura.
+Not basic.

+**World and Packets** — Scaffold, fastbreak, phase, bad packet detection, packet order violations, sprint abuse, and crash exploit protection.

+**Bedrock** — Dedicated checks for Geyser-translated Bedrock players with separate thresholds.
+Bedrock players never run Java physics checks.

 ---

 ## What it doesn't do

-It's not going to catch everything.
+It will not catch everything.
 No anti-cheat does.
-The goal is to keep servers reasonably clean and give the community something maintainable and understandable, not a black box you just hope works.
+The goal is to keep servers reasonably clean and give the community something maintainable and transparent, not a black box you just hope works.

 ---

 ## Contributing

-Contributions are welcome but there are rules.
+Contributions are welcome but there are standards.

 Movement checks are the priority.
-If you're submitting something, movement-related PRs will get the most attention and are the most likely to get merged.
-Combat and other checks are accepted too but they need to actually be good, not a half-baked implementation pulled from somewhere else.
+Combat and other checks are accepted too but they need to actually be good, not a half-baked port of something else.

-**What we don't want:**
+**What is not wanted:**
-- Overcomplicated combat checks that create more false positives than actual catches
+- Checks that produce more false positives than actual catches
-- Packet or world-related checks that are out of scope
-- Anything where you clearly don't understand what you're submitting
-- Low-effort ports of existing public check implementations
+- Low effort ports of existing public implementations

-**What we do want:**
+- PRs with no explanation of what changed or why
+- Anything where it is clear the submitter does not understand what they are submitting

+**What is wanted:**
-- Solid movement check improvements or new simulation-based detections
+- Movement check improvements and new simulation-based detections
 - Bug fixes with a clear explanation of what was wrong and why the fix works
 - Performance improvements
 - Anything that makes the codebase cleaner or easier to follow

-If you hit 30 or more meaningful contributions you'll get a spot in the in-game credit scene inside the plugin GUI.
-That's the only credit system.
+Hit 30 or more meaningful contributions and you get a named credit in the in-game plugin GUI.
+That is the only credit system.
 Earn it in the code.

 Open a PR, explain what you did and why, and keep it clean.